To be Brevard's leader in mobilizing the caring power of our community

 United Way of Brevard’s impact on Brevard exceeds $21M

-Click here to see how the funds support our local efforts to improve Education, Income and Health as well as safety net services at 43 local partner agencies.
+Click here to see how the funds support our local efforts to improve Health, Education, Financial Stability as well as safety net services at through 64 local programs.

 United Ways trace their history to the formation of the Charity Organization Society in 1887 in Denver.
 The United Way movement as we know it today was developed in the 1920's, 1930's and 1940's when business and labor leaders joined together to reduce the number of charitable appeals by conducting a single, efficient fund-raising drive.
 It was first known as the Community Chest, then United Fund, and is today known as United Way.